swallace17/wallacelabs.site/content/posts/Static Site Hosting with Docker, Hugo, and NGINX Proxy Manger/index.md

 {{< figure src=compose-DD.png align=center >}}

+With the Hugo container setup and ready to go, we can now use it to create your site.

 ### Building your Site

 Now we're in business.
 Click the "CLI" button in Docker Desktop to open up a CLI session on your running container.
 This is how you'll interact with the Hugo program running inside the container.
 To start, we need to create a new site.
 Your CLI session will have opened up inside the containers ``/src`` folder by default.
 Lucky us, this is exactly where we want to be, no navigating to a different directory needed.
 Run the below command, and a blank Hugo site template will be initialized as a git repo inside the ``/src`` folder.
 Just be sure to change ``*YOUR_SITE_NAME*`` to whatever you would like to call the repo containing your site.